 Size and Weight Comparison

-The size of a lens is an important deciding factor when comparing two lenses.
+The size of a lens is a crucial factor to consider when comparing two lenses.
 Panasonic S 70-200 F2.8 is the longer of the two lenses at 209mm.
 The Sigma 70-200mm F2.8 EX DG HSM II with a length of 184mm, is 25mm shorter.
 Besides being longer, the Panasonic S 70-200 F2.8 also has a larger diameter of 94mm compared to the Sigma 70-200mm F2.8 EX DG HSM II's 87mm diameter.

-The weight of a lens is as important as its external dimensions, especially if you are planning to hand hold your camera and lens combination for longer periods.
+The weight of a lens is equally significant as its external dimensions, particularly if you intend to handhold your camera and lens combination for extended periods.
 Sigma 70-200mm F2.8 EX DG HSM II weighs 1390g, 11% (180g) lighter than the Panasonic S 70-200 F2.8's weight of 1570g.

 Lens Mounts

 The Panasonic S 70-200 F2.8 has the Leica L lens mount whereas the Sigma 70-200mm F2.8 EX DG HSM II has the Sigma SA lens mount.
-Some of the latest released cameras that are compatible with these mounts are Panasonic S5 II, Panasonic S5 II X and Sigma fp L for the Leica L Mount and Sigma Quattro, Sigma Quattro H and Sigma SD1 Merrill for the Sigma SA Mount.
+Some of the latest released cameras that are compatible with these mounts are Leica SL3, Panasonic S5 II and Panasonic S5 II X for the Leica L Mount and Sigma Quattro, Sigma Quattro H and Sigma SD1 Merrill for the Sigma SA Mount.

 Sigma 70-200mm F2.8 EX DG HSM II is also available in Canon EF , Four Thirds, Pentax KAF3, Sony Alpha and Nikon F (FX) mounts.